argouml-tigris-org/argouml/documentation/Readme.txt

   ARGODOCS_HOME
-    cookbook            <<-- DocBook XML source for developers' cookbook docbook-setup       <<-- DTD, XSL stylesheets and customisation XSL manual              <<-- DocBook XML source for the User Manual quick-guide         <<-- DocBook XML source for the Quick Guide
+    cookbook            <<-- DocBook XML source for developers' cookbook docbook-setup       <<-- DTD, XSL stylesheets and customisation XSL

 In addition to this README file, ARGODOCS_HOME contains the